qutip/qutip-doc/guide/guide-measurement.rst

 When `right` is chosen, the result of measurement with be `(-1.0, right)`.

-Now you know how to measure quantum states in QuTip!
+Now you know how to measure quantum states in QuTiP!

 The `measure` function can perform measurements on density matrices too.
 You can read about these and other details at :func:`~qutip.measurement.measure`.